-Summary: No well-defined goal, means there will be no meeting.
+Summary: No well-defined goal, which means there will be no meeting.
 Critical!

 It would be unreasonable to discuss an issue with people who have no clue about it.
 Sometimes, it may happen that you need to have someone to be presented at the meeting, the person who can be a decision-maker and if you know that this person has a lack of understanding of the question, it would be good to make a dedicated private introduction of the subject to that person.
 Thus, you can expect that after some introduction to the subject, a particular person can contribute to the meeting and make a decision if it’s expected.
 Additionally, people who are not related to the question will simply waste their time setting on the meeting and in the worse case scenarios may even try to create unproductive noise.

-Summary: Even if the audience of the meeting is not selected properly but key people are presented, the productive meeting more likely to happen considering the risks described.
+Summary: Even if the audience of the meeting is not selected properly, but key people are presented, the productive meeting is more likely to happen considering the risks described.

-OK, we have a well-defined goal which is a critical factor for the meeting.
-Now it’s time to create an agenda for the meeting or in other words plan how to reach the goal (example: how to resolve the problem).
-One of the most important things of a good agenda is to explorer the nature of the issue and lead a common understanding between all attendees.
-Furthermore, a good agenda should address the steps needed to resolve the problem, their pros & cons, and potential outcome.
-In an ideal case, scenario Agenda should be delivered to all the potential meeting attendees in advance, so that they can get into it and be ready for the discussion in a more productive way.
+OK, we have a well-defined goal, which is a critical factor for the meeting.
+Now it’s time to create an agenda for the meeting or, in other words, plan how to reach the goal (example: how to resolve the problem).
+One of the most important things of a good agenda is to explorer the nature of the issue and lead to a common understanding between all attendees.
+Furthermore, a good agenda should address the steps needed to resolve the problem, its pros & cons, and potential outcomes.
+In an ideal case, the scenario Agenda should be delivered to all the potential meeting attendees in advance, so that they can get into it and be ready for the discussion in a more productive way.

-Time is the money and everybody heard that saying.
+Time is the money, and everybody heard that saying.
 It’s absolutely true of the meeting.
 First, when you are inviting someone to the meeting, you should understand that you are taking people away from other things (maybe from more important things or their direct duties stuff for which they are getting paid).
 That’s why it is also important to invite the right people so that they can contribute or at least have a stake in the discussion.
-Second, is that when people aware that the duration of the meeting is time-limited, they will try to express their thoughts more precisely without unneeded details.
+The second is that when people, aware that the duration of the meeting is time-limited, they will try to express their thoughts more precisely without unneeded details.

-Summary: Time-boxing is a really important factor, but it’s not a critical factor absence of which will lead to unproductive meetings considering that critical factors are available.
+Summary: Time-boxing is a really important factor, but it’s not a critical factor, the absence of which will lead to unproductive meetings considering that critical factors are available.

 Summary: Right place and time are really important as attendance of the audience are very dependent on this, but this is not a breaker for meeting in emergency cases…

-I’ve been attending many meetings and continue to do this and I continue to see that even experienced managers relatively often missing this part.
-Even if the meeting was maintained properly it’s necessary to summarize the results of the meeting to make sure that all attendees aligned on the meeting summary.
+I’ve been attending many meetings and continue to do this, and I continue to see that even experienced managers relatively often miss this part.
+Even if the meeting was maintained properly, it’s necessary to summarize the results of the meeting to make sure that all attendees are aligned on the meeting summary.
 Ideally, the meeting summary should also include action items that should be delegated to people who will be responding to them or a conclusion that fulfills the goal of the meeting.
-If for whatever reason there were no well-defined summary with action items, then topics that were covered should be documented with the major comments on them, so the next time you won’t need to start from scratch and will be able to refer to what was discussed and commented.
+If for whatever reason there were no well-defined summaries with action items, then topics that were covered should be documented with the major comments on them, so the next time you won’t need to start from scratch and will be able to refer to what was discussed and commented.

-The meeting will be much productive if the subject experts will be attended.
-Though, it’s a kind of common sense factor to invite so-called right people to the meeting who could actively contribute and help to find an efficient way to resolve the issue.
+The meeting will be much productive if the subject experts will be attending.
+Though, it’s a kind of common-sense factor to invite so-called right people to the meeting who could actively contribute and help to find an efficient way to resolve the issue.